 - Disaster volunteer: educate community members on how to prepare for emergencies.
-Provide food, shelter and comfort during and after emergencies. - Blood drive volunteer: support local blood drives by recruiting or registering blood donors so we can provide blood to patients in need. - Youth volunteer: join a new generation of young humanitarians. - Training Services volunteer: teach CPR and First Aid. - Service to Armed Forces volunteer: work with members of the military, veterans, their families and Veterans Affairs healthcare facilities to provide recreational and therapeutic services or support special events.
+Provide food, shelter and comfort during and after emergencies. - Blood drive volunteer: support local blood drives by recruiting or registering blood donors so we can provide blood to patients in need. - Youth volunteer: join a new generation of young humanitarians. - Training Services volunteer: deliver local disaster education or teach CPR and First Aid. - Service to Armed Forces volunteer: work with members of the military, veterans, their families and Veterans Affairs healthcare facilities to provide recreational and therapeutic services or support special events.